josmar-crwdstffng/angular/aio/content/guide/user-input.md

 ## Get user input from the &dollar;event object

 DOM events carry a payload of information that may be useful to the component.
-This section shows how to bind to the `keyup` event of an input box to get the user's input after each keystroke.
+This section shows how to bind to the `keyup` event of an input box to get the input from the user after each keystroke.

 The following code listens to the `keyup` event and passes the entire event payload \(`$event`\) to the component event handler.

 <code-example header="src/app/keyup.components.ts (template v.1)" path="user-input/src/app/keyup.components.ts" region="key-up-component-1-template"></code-example>

-When a user presses and releases a key, the `keyup` event occurs, and Angular provides a corresponding DOM event object in the `$event` variable which this code passes as a parameter to the component's `onKey()` method.
+When a user presses and releases a key, the `keyup` event occurs, and Angular provides a corresponding DOM event object in the `$event` variable which this code passes as a parameter to the `onKey()` method of the component.

 <code-example header="src/app/keyup.components.ts (class v.1)" path="user-input/src/app/keyup.components.ts" region="key-up-component-1-class-no-type"></code-example>